ltorres97/Meta-GTNRP/README.md

 #### In the published work (https://doi.org/10.1186/s13321-024-00902-4), we have identified a minor phrasing error.
 The phrase *"Their biochemical significance has promoted to a great deal of research in the fields of toxicology and medicinal chemistry"* should be corrected to *"Their biochemical significance has promoted a great deal of research in the fields of toxicology and medicinal chemistry"*.
 This correction does not affect the overall findings or conclusions of the study, but I wanted to clarify it for accuracy.

+#### Note: The listed value N = 100 (number of patches) in the Table 2 is a placeholder and not used in the implementation.
+With an input dimension of 300 and patch size of 30, the actual number of patches is 10.

 In this paper, we propose a few-shot GNN-Transformer, Meta-GTNRP to model the local and global information of molecular graph embeddings using a two-module meta-learning framework for NR-binding activity prediction.
 This few-shot learning strategy combines the information of 11 individual predictive tasks for 11 different NRs in a joint learning procedure to predict the binding, agonist and antagonist activity with just a few labeled compounds in highly imbalanced scenarios.